8 Really Fun Toys for Blind Toddlers

-Now that your child is growing up (two years old is awfully mature, isn't it?) you may be looking for some new, fun, stimulating toys for your toddler.
-Being blind or visually impaired does of course limit your choices, but there are still plenty of toys on the market that will appeal to your special toddler.
+Now that your blind child is growing up (two years old is awfully mature, isn’t it?) you may be looking for some new, fun, stimulating toys for your toddler.
+Being blind or visually impaired may limit some of your options, but there are still plenty of toys on the market that will appeal to your special toddler.

 This toy is currently Ivan’s favorite.
 Each button plays a separate instrument and the “Orchestra” button plays all instruments together.
 You can listen to one at a time or experiment by combining instruments.
 Ivan’s favorite combo is flute and french horn.
 Ivan is learning how to press buttons, identify different instruments, and he really enjoys being a little conductor!
 Munchkin also makes a nursery rhymes cube, but the sound on that toy is terrible, so it’s best to just stick with this classic.

 Place the balls in the top then press the lever and …swoosh… the balls roll out the bottom of the gumball machine.
 Great for teaching cause and effect and also great for increasing fine motor skills.
 The three levers on the machine each work in a slightly different way (pull, turn, push) and each are also easily distinguishable by touch.